-- One-time override Prime uses the one-time override for: - > Processing dosage changes - > Requesting a vacation supply - Replacing lost, stolen, damaged or spilled medications - > Fixing an incorrect days' supply - > Requesting to dispense through mail rather than retail - > Emergency fills where provided by the Benefit Sponsor and consistent with applicable law
+- One-time override Prime uses the one-time override to: - > Process dosage changes - Request a vacation supply - Replace lost, stolen, damaged or spilled medications - > Fix an incorrect days' supply - > Request to dispense through mail rather than retail - Process emergency fills where provided by the Benefit Sponsor and consistent with applicable law

 At the time of the fill, the Pharmacy must document the reason for the override on the hard copy or within an electronic system.
 Electronic notes are only considered acceptable documentation when the Pharmacy's system automatically dates and time stamps the entry.
-The Pharmacy may call Prime's Pharmacy Help Desk (PHD) at 800.821.4795 to inform Prime of the member's need for medication.
-The PHD will assess and determine if Prime has been delegated to authorize an override on behalf of the Plan.
+The Pharmacy may call Prime's Contact Center to inform Prime of the member's need for medication.
+The Contact Center agent will assess and determine if Prime has been delegated to authorize an override on behalf of the Plan.

 • Dynamic PA - Some Benefit Sponsors use an automatic override process referred to as dynamic PA.
 The Pharmacy must enter a pre-determined PA number for certain conditions, such as a vacation request, adverse weather or dosage change.
 At the time of the fill, the Pharmacy must document the reason for the override on the hard copy or within an electronic system.
 Electronic notes are only considered acceptable documentation when the Pharmacy's system automatically dates and time stamps the entry.
 The Pharmacy may need to request a PA for a dosage change or vacation override.

-The following PAs must be completed by the Prescribing Provider, Covered Person or Covered Person's Appointed Representative, as documented by a valid appointment:
+The following PAs must be completed by the Prescribing Provider or staff, Covered Person or Covered Person's Appointed Representative, as documented by a valid appointment:

 - Drug Formulary exception Used when a Prescribing Provider requests a medication for a Covered Person that is not in the Drug Formulary, for example when the Covered Person is sensitive or unresponsive to a therapeutic alternative in the Drug Formulary.
 If the Benefit Sponsor has elected to use this PA, Prime will provide POS messaging for additional instructions on requesting a Drug Formulary exception.
-In no event may the Pharmacy complete a PA for a Drug Formulary exception.
 The Pharmacy must follow POS messaging and notify the Covered Person and/or Prescribing Provider of the need for a PA.
 There are three (3) ways to obtain a Request for a Drug Formulary Exception form: - The Prescribing Provider can contact the Benefit Sponsor by phone or in writing based on the information provided on the Covered Person's Identification Card. - The Covered Person can call the toll-free number on the back of the Covered Person's Identification Card. - The Covered Person can visit their Benefit Sponsor's website. - Clinical PA This PA is used for medication that requires clinical review of specific criteria before the medication is covered by the Benefit Sponsor.
 If the Benefit Sponsor has delegated this function to Prime, Prime will review the PA request to determine if the Covered Person is eligible for coverage.
 In these cases, Prime requires clinical documentation from the Prescribing Provider.
-In no event may the Pharmacy complete a Clinical PA.
-The Pharmacy must follow POS messaging and notify the Covered Person and/or Prescribing Provider of the need for a PA.
+The Pharmacy must follow POS messaging and notify the Covered Person and/ or Prescribing Provider of the need for a PA.
 POS messaging may vary based on the drug or program and may include quantity limit, step therapy, or clinical necessity requirements in addition to the PA.

 Regardless, Covered Persons should always contact their Benefit Sponsor if they have any questions.
 Examples of medications included in the clinical PA program are growth hormones, medications used to treat Hepatitis C and Compound Prescriptions.
-Claims for these drugs will reject with the NCPDP reject codes of 75 "Prior Authorization

-Required" or 76 "Plan Limitations Exceeded."
+Claims for these drugs will reject with the NCPDP reject codes of 75 "Prior Authorization Required" or 76 "Plan Limitations Exceeded."
 For the most current information on medications that require a PA, visit the Covered Person's Benefit Sponsor's website.